 Sikhism was founded upon a profound reverence for the sanctity of every human being’s spiritual nature and abiding respect for whatever path that brings them into relationship with The Holy.
 Sikhs are known worldwide for their generous hospitality in feeding those who are hungry.
 They have the mandate to protect the religious freedom and safety of all people.
 Ironically, since 9/11 Sikhs – with their turbans and beards – have often been mistaken for Muslim terrorists and targeted with deadly violence.

-The Guibord Center deliberately begins the 101 Series with Sikhism in order to challenge our assumptions about Sikhs and to introduce people to these remarkably kind and deeply spiritual men and women.
+The Guibord Center deliberately begins the 101 Series with Sikhism in order to challenge our assumptions about Sikhs and introduce these remarkably kind, deeply spiritual men and women.

-More than fifty people showed up on a beautiful Sunday afternoon to join with Guibord Center Advisors Nirinjin Singh Khalsa and Ravinder Singh Khalsa in a delightfully rich discussion of Sikhism.
+More than fifty people showed up on a beautiful Sunday afternoon to join Guibord Center Advisors Nirinjan Singh Khalsa and Ravinder Singh Khalsa in a rich discussion of Sikhism.

-Participants asked thoughtful questions and there was great banter back and forth as preconceptions flew to the side and people gained a new respect and awareness of the world’s fifth largest religion.
+Participants asked thoughtful questions and preconceptions flew to the side.
+People gained new respect and awareness of the world’s fifth largest religion.

-Half-way through the program Jacquie Singh Kaur and her family and colleagues of The Khalsa Peace Corps gave everyone a taste of Sikh hospitality in a delicious sampling of the vegan foods that they serve to those who are hungry.
+Halfway through the program, Jacquie Singh Kaur (Ravinder’s wife), her family and Khalsa Peace Corps colleagues shared a delicious sampling of Sikh hospitality with vegan foods the organization serves to those in need.

-Following the break for fellowship, Guibord Center Advisor Ravinder Singh Khalsa presented an astonishing documentary that he and his wife, Jacquie, and their colleagues had been creating and pulled together especially for the occasion.
+Following the break, Ravinder presented an astonishing documentary that he, Jacquie and colleagues put together especially for the occasion.